CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: Discussion and Future Work

-First, our participants were mostly young, tech-savvy adults, which may limit generalizability: the dense interface could impose higher cognitive load on older or less experienced users, and its strong reliance on color cues may reduce accessibility for readers with color vision deficiencies.
-Our study focused on analytical reading of long texts on desktop displays, but real-world use varies: CommentScope may offer less benefit for short or mobile reading, and under time pressure or skimming, its additional visual cues could become distracting rather than helpful.
-In future work, we plan to recruit a more diverse participant pool, assess cognitive load across users, and test mobile-adaptive, accessibility-friendly designs (e.g., color-blind–safe palettes.
+Our participants were mostly young, tech-savvy adults.
+This limits generalizability.
+Embedded visual cues may impose a higher cognitive load on older or less experienced users.
+The reliance on color coding to indicate comment semantics may reduce accessibility for readers with color vision deficiencies.
+Future work should recruit a more diverse participant pool and evaluate the system across different age groups and experience levels.
+It is also important to explore alternative visual encodings beyond color, and test accessibility-friendly designs (e.g., color-blind--safe palettes).

-Second, CommentScope currently anchors and analyzes comments only with respect to textual content, without supporting visual elements such as images, figures, or videos, which are common in online articles and can significantly influence readers’ understanding.
-Embedding and highlighting comments in CommentScope may also amplify visibility biases, making early or popular comments more prominent while less visible ones become harder to find.
-In future work, we plan to add multimodal support and improve visibility of less prominent comments by using visual cues such as color or icons.

-Third, the experimental materials covered only a limited set of five articles with specific topics, leaving the system’s performance on other types of long-form texts (e.g., news reports, academic papers) and across different community platforms untested.
-The system focuses on the Chinese environment.
-In particular, the ``Rule + LLM'' hybrid pipeline relies on Chinese-specific linguistic features, including symbols, punctuation, and pragmatic keyword sets, making adaptation to other languages non-trivial.
-CommentScope is currently ``read-only.''
-Users cannot upvote, reply, or link ideas across paragraphs, limiting engagement and sense of agency.
-Future work should expand testing to diverse content types and platforms, adapt the pipeline to other languages, and enhance user interaction by enabling upvoting, replies, and cross-paragraph linking.

-Finally, participants expressed strong interest in using CommentScope within their existing workflows.
-While the current work demonstrates its potential, substantial engineering effort is required for real-world deployment.
-Potential applications include browser plugins for document readers or collaborative tools for classrooms.
+In addition, knowing that their comments may be embedded directly into the text could influence user behavior.
+Some users may post more attention-seeking or performative comments instead of providing calm and honest feedback.
+Future studies should explore how embedded presentation affects user motivation and participation.

+Furthermore, our study focused on desktop reading of long articles.
+For short texts, mobile reading, or fast skimming, embedded comments could become distracting rather than helpful.
+Future work should explore adaptive designs that adjust comment visibility and density based on device and reading context.